Ischaemic Affairs of the Heart

 Nepean Emergency Department (E.D.)

 Upon arrival we noticed there were already eight ambulances parked around the E.D. entrance.
-As by now I felt fully recovered, I offered to spare the ladies the hassle of using a gurney and instead just walk inside.
-One of them told me to stay where I was, as I might end up sitting on the floor for hours if I wasn't wheeled in by an ambulance crew.
+As by now I felt fully recovered, I offered to spare everyone the bother of using a gurney and just walk inside.
+One of the paras told me to stay where I was, as I might end up sitting on the floor for hours if I wasn't wheeled in by an ambulance crew.

-As we went in through the entrance, I noticed a crudely hand-drawn Code Amber poster stuck to the window.
-Once inside, the E.D. waiting room was packed with dozens of people and trolleys, with only a few patients on the triage beds or chairs.
+As we went in through the entrance, I noticed a crudely hand–drawn Code Amber sign in the window.
+We found the E.D. waiting room packed with dozens of people and trolleys, with only a few patients on the triage beds or chairs.
 The rest, like me, were on gurneys.
 Since these were parked everywhere, my paras had to wheel me deep inside the building to a relatively uncluttered corridor.
-I asked one of the paras if it was always like this, she laughed and said she had seen it far worse.
+I asked one of them if it was always like this, she laughed and said she had seen it far worse.

-Because I had a suspected heart-attack, I was triaged for priority attention.
-Blood samples were taken within minutes, likewise another ECG and blood pressure reading.
+Because I had a suspected heart–attack, I was triaged for priority attention.
+Within minutes blood samples were taken, likewise another ECG and blood pressure reading.
 As I felt fully recovered by now, I used the time to have relaxed conversations with one of the paras about her job (the other had gone to do paperwork).
-Meanwhile, random patients attempted to use the toilet opposite us and kept banging on the door because someone had locked themselves inside.
+Meanwhile random patients attempted to use the toilet opposite us, and kept banging on the door because someone had locked themselves inside.
 I asked my para whether she and her colleague should leave to attend other cases, but she replied they had to stay with me until I had been allocated a bed.
-If it took hours then fine, they get paid either way and the downtime was welcome.
+If it took hours then fine, they got paid either way and the downtime was welcome.

 While still on the gurney in the corridor, an on–call cardiologist came to tell me that irregularities in my ECG and elevated blood troponin levels confirmed that I had a heart attack a few hours earlier (!)
 I told her that I felt completely fine by now, she smiled behind her mask and said I was lucky.

 Within an hour of arriving I was given an E.D. bed, which apparently was very unusual.
 The paras wheeled me into the ward and bid me farewell.
-They also remarked how lucky I was to get a bed so soon, as one of their colleagues had been stuck in the waiting room with a patient all afternoon and still hadn't been allocated a bed.
+They also remarked how lucky I was to get a bed so quickly, as one of their colleagues had been stuck in the waiting room all afternoon and their patient still hadn't been allocated a place.

 My nurse was another slight woman in her late twenties, this time covered in tattoos.
 She told me she was nearing the end of a double eight–hour shift and was feeling light–headed, so was being ultra–cautious to avoid making mistakes.
 A little later I noticed two of the six beds in our section were occupied by mental health patients, one by a bloke who insisted on getting up and wandering around to start pointless arguments.
 The other by an elderly lady who ranted loudly from her bed about how her family were out to get her.
 The bloke was eventually escorted away to the mental health unit, while the lady was calmed by an injection of haloperidol.
 I asked the nurse about this and she replied that people like them came to hospital all the time because they had nowhere else to go.